 What made you want to choose this lifestyle?

 Go back and read #8.
 We kid, we kid.

 Stephen has always had an adventurous spirit and his desire to experience new places and people was considerably squelched with our standard suburban commitments.
 I have less adventure in me, but enough to be jealous of friends and family who have had big adventures or traveled extensively.
 And enough to know I didn’t want to spend the rest of my life in one place without seeing the beauty of America.

-Additionally, I’ve always had a love of small things… Whether camping in a tent, or commuting on my bike with “everything I need on my back,” I’ve loved the idea of small.
+Additionally, I’ve always had a love of small things, which extended into tiny living… Whether camping in a tent, or commuting on my bike with “everything I need on my back,” I’ve loved the idea of small.
 I can remember times as a little kid when I’d be stuffed in the back of our station wagon, and we’d pass an RV on the road and I’d be completely enthralled at the idea of traveling that way.
 I used to collect tiny boxes for goodness’ sake.
 Why?
 Because tiny things must be kept in tiny boxes of course!
 Even travel sizes… I LOVE travel sizes!
 Imagine my glee then, when I stumbled onto tiny houses.
 Ergo, imagine my utter euphoria, when I stumbled onto people TRAVELING with their tiny houses.
 Alas, some dreams die quickly… The idea of navigating America’s mountains and curves towing a house got a big N-O from Stephen.
 I get it.

 But then, on one of the tiny house blogs I followed, someone featured a couple living in a van.
 The dream lives!
 Since my family had never Westyed or RVed, the idea of living in a van not in the year 1969 was new to me… But this, this could work!
 We knew we both had potential to earn money on the road, so we started scheming as we found build after build that brought van living to life.
 Our dreaming and scheming revved up to breakneck speed by unforeseen foreseen events…